africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.03 Ideas/Financial independence is having enough.md

 ### Details
 - Enough may differ person to person
 - It is quantifiable, and potentially eachievable
+- Enough is not just the bare minimum to survive.
+It is the amount that gives you fulfillment without excess.

 ### References
 - [[0x - System/01 Index/01.04 Notes in process/Your money or your life - Joe Dominguez and Vicki Robin\|Your money or your life - Joe Dominguez and Vicki Robin]]